Desmond Trufant: 2019

 In Week 2 against the Philadelphia Eagles, Trufant intercepted quarterback Carson Wentz twice in the 24–20 win.
 Trufant missed four games in the middle of the season due to a toe injury he suffered during Week 5 against the Houston Texans.
 In Week 11 against the Carolina Panthers, Trufant recorded 6 tackles and an interception in the 29–3 win.
 In Week 12 against the Tampa Bay Buccaneers, Trufant had two passes defended and an interception.
 Trufant broke his forearm in Week 14, during the win against the Carolina Panthers, and was ruled out for the rest of the season.
 Trufant started 9 games during the season, recording 18 tackles, 7 passes defended, and a career-high four interceptions.

 On March 18, 2020, Trufant was released by the Falcons after seven seasons.

 Detroit Lions

 On March 25, 2020, Trufant signed a two-year, $21 million contract with the Detroit Lions.

 In Week 9 against the Minnesota Vikings, Trufant recorded his first sack as a Lion on Kirk Cousins during the 34–20 loss.

 In Week 11 against the Carolina Panthers, Trufant recorded his first interception as a Lion off a pass thrown by P. J. Walker during the 20–0 loss.
 He was placed on injured reserve on December 2, 2020.

 On March 17, 2021, Trufant was released by the Lions.

 Chicago Bears

 Trufant signed a one-year contract with the Chicago Bears on March 20, 2021.
-On August 13, Trufant left Bears camp to be with his father, who was critically ill.
 On August 31, Trufant was released by the Bears.